MicrosoftDocs/azure-devops-docs/docs/project/wiki/migrate-extension-wiki-pages.md

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]

-This article helps you migrate pages made using the [Wiki Marketplace  extension](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.wiki) to your team project wiki.
-With the release of the built-in wiki, any wiki pages created using the Wiki Marketplace extension have been saved to a Git repo in your team project.
+This article helps you migrate pages created using the [Wiki Marketplace  extension](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.wiki) to your team project wiki.
+With the release of the built-in wiki, any wiki pages created using the Wiki Marketplace extension can be saved to a Git repo in your team project.

 The **Wiki** feature is available for TFS 2018 and later versions.
 To learn more, see [Create a wiki for your team project](wiki-create-repo.md).